MapsPeople/docs/src/various/app-user-roles.md

 App User Roles are confuigured via the CMS web application.
 In the menus, go to `Solution Details > App Settings > App Configuration`, and then find the menu point named `App User Roles`.
 Here, you can configure existing roles, and add new ones.

-Upon clicking `Add App User Role`, you will be asked to enter the name of the newly created Role, in all defined languages for your solution.
+Upon clicking `Add App User Role`, you will be asked to enter the name of the newly created Role, in the defined languages you wish to use for your solution.

 ## How to Assign/Change a Role to a User